B2BDA/GenAI_Apps/notes/notes.md

 Starting words token will not capture space.
 What am I doing.
 What is capture without trailing space indicating a questions. leading words token will capture spaces.
 I am fine. <space>fine is captured as token means it is a statement.
 What, <space>what and <space>What will have different token IDs.

+Pricing is based on the # of tokens we consume.
+Larger token means more pricy models.
+Input and output tokens are charged seperately.

+Context window is how much text at a time it can process without failure.
+128K